Taylor Swift's Reaction to Kelly Clarkson Singing 'Look What You Made Me Do' Is Everything

 The “Delicate” singer, 28, opted for an ethereal pink gown with a thigh-high slit and embellished silver details on the bodice by Versace for the annual show.
 She topped off her look with Casadei heels, Hueb earrings and rings by Fernando Jorge, Sara Weinstock Jewelry and Maxior.

-Swift received a total of five nominations, including the top artist category for which she is up against Drake, Kendrick Lamar, Bruno Mars and Ed Sheeran.
+Swift received a total of five nominations, including the top artist category for which she was up against Drake, Kendrick Lamar, Bruno Mars and Ed Sheeran.

 - Want to keep up with the latest from PEOPLE?
 Sign up for our daily newsletter to get our best stories of the day delivered straight to your inbox.

-She also is nominated in the top female artist, top Billboard 200 artist, top Billboard 200 album and top-selling album categories.
+She ended up taking home top female artist and top-selling album categories.

 RELATED: Big Reputation!
 See All the Photos from Taylor Swift’s Tour Kickoff